AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 ## Setup

-Adobe Acrobat Services uses an authentication system to control resource access.
+[!DNL Adobe Acrobat Services] uses an authentication system to control resource access.
 To access the services, you must request an API key from Adobe for your organization or application.
 If you have an API key, continue to the next section.
-To create a new API key, visit [Getting Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) in the Acrobat Services site.
+To create a new API key, visit [Getting Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html) in the [!DNL Acrobat Services] site.
 You can create a key using their free trial which provides 1,000 document transactions that can be used for up to six months.

 To follow along with this tutorial, you need two sets of API keys: